JonnyRiver/JonnyRiver/README.md

   <ul>
     <li> 🪄 I'm a Full Stack Web Developer graduate trying to transition into the tech world.</li>
     <li> 💻 I'm constantly learning and updating my skills to stay up-to-date with the latest technologies</li>
-    <li> 🤓 I'm actively looking for new opportunities to utilize my proficiencies in software development</li>
+    <li> 🤓 I'm actively looking for new opportunities to utilize my skills in software development</li>
     <li> 📚 I am currently working on advancing my JavaScript, React, and python skills</li>
     <li> 🏕 Fun Fact: I can fix almost anything on a car. </li>
   </ul>